docwhat/homedir/README.md

 * Finish moving out the package and dependency checking stuff into a Catalog class.
 * Fix cache-tool package in examples.
 * Add `homedir-pkg <pkg-name> <file-to-add>...` command to make building a package from existing files easier.
+* Get a dedicated freenode #homedir channel: "hello freenode" to mrmist